sotirismichail/pico-relay-dashboard/README.md

 To deploy the control dashboard, you need to create an .env file based on the sample file provided.
 After setting your access credentials there, set the users in the rabbitmq/definitions file, ensuring that the relay's credentials match the ones set in the previous step.

-After setting the users, simple run
+After setting the users, simply run

 `docker compose build && docker compose up`